ziotom78/fill_insdb_with_planck_rimo/README.md

 # *not* need a running InstrumentDB instance to run
 # this.
 poetry run ./create_mock_files_from_PLA.py

+# Create the tree of entities; only use this
+# once you have started an InstrumentDB instance!
+poetry run ./create_tree.py

 # Produce the `planck2013` release; only use this
 # once you have started an InstrumentDB instance!